-Micom is certified to test to SEFA 8.
+Micom is accredited to test to SEFA 8.
 SEFA stands for Scientific Equipment and Furniture Association.
 They maintain various standards related to laboratory furniture including laboratory metal casework, fume hoods, etc…

 SEFA 8 is used to assess the durability of laboratory casework shelving and tables.
 It is intended to provide manufactures, specifiers and users, a proper tool for evaluating the safety, durability, and structural integrity of metal laboratory grade casework and complementary items.

 The following pieces of furniture for testing purposes:

 - A base cabinet of nominally 48″ wide x 22″ deep x 36″ high.
 A drawer going the full width of the unit and approximately ¼ of the height of the cabinet open facing is sitting on top of a cupboard equipped with two vertically hinged doors.